Accenture/openathon-2019-angular/boring-theory-1/README.md

 What generally happens is that the SPA framework (Angular, for example) intercepts the browser events and instead of making a new request to the server (a new document/page), requests some JSON or performs an action on the server but the page that the user sees is never completely wiped away, and behaves more like a desktop application.

 ## Dependency Injection
-**[Dependency Injection (DI)](https://angular.io/guide/dependency-injection)** is an application design pattern where users don't need to create instances by thenselves. *Is a way to create objects that depend on other objects*.
+**[Dependency Injection (DI)](https://angular.io/guide/dependency-injection)** is an application design pattern where users don't need to create instances by themselves. *Is a way to create objects that depend on other objects*.
 A DI system (Angular DI, for example) supplies the dependent objects (called the dependencies) when it creates an instance of an object .

 ## Modules